philc/book-notes/creativity inc - ed catmull.md

   * "If you aren't experiencing failure, then you are making a far worse mistake: you are being driven by the desire to avoid it."
     * The absence of mistakes is an indicator of poor progress.
+    * Failure is an occasional consequence of decisiveness.
   * "Only from struggle does clarity emerge."
   * In postmortems, "I like data because it is neutral -- there are no value judgments, only facts.
     That allows people to discuss the issues raised by data less emotionally than they might an anecdotal experience."
-  * Notes day: An epic, all day session where everyone in the company discusses their ideas for how to make the company better, with a focused them (e.g. "3 movies in 2 years") for the breakout sessions.
+  * Notes day: An epic, all day session where everyone in the company discusses their ideas for how to make the company better, with a focused theme (e.g. "3 movies in 2 years") for the breakout sessions.
 Cathartic.
 Encourages candor, ownership, and a long-term view of and participation in the company.
 * Intro
   * "What they miss is that the unifying idea for [Pixar's campus] isn't luxury but community.
 Steve wanted the building to support our work by enhancing our ability to collaborate."
   * "Self-expression, palpable energy; air of possibility."
-  * What makes Pixar special: "We will always have problems, many of them hidden from our view; that we work hard to uncover these problem,s even if doing so means making ourselves uncomfortable;
+  * What makes Pixar special: "We will always have problems, many of them hidden from our view; that we work hard to uncover these problems, even if doing so means making ourselves uncomfortable;
     and that, when we come across a problem, we marshall all of our energies to solve it."
   * His lifelong dream was to animate a feature film.
 It took Ed 20 years to do that.
 Once Toy Story shipped, his internal compass of purpose was adrift.